GLPRL/AdvProg1-5/README.md

 Each vector in the unclassified CSV will be classified, according to known algorithms and number of closest neighbors, and then will be saved/displayed to the user.

-Comparisons can be made between each family: Irises, Wines, Beans, etc etc. each archtype has their own attributes to compare.
+Comparisons can be made between a single archtype, as each has their own attributes to compare.

 # UPDATE